MajickTek/file-downloader/README.md

 A simple asynchronous file downloader written in Java.

+This fork updates the code, mostly changing deprecated constructors.

 ## How to implement the FileDownloaderDelegate

   Simple!
 Create a FileDownloader and pass your class that implements FileDowloaderDelegate to it.